XiaoyuanYi/WMPoetry/README.md

 python train.py
 ```

 The model will load pre-trained parameters of the encoder, decoder and embeddings from the checkpoints in the premodel path.
-If one doesn't need pre-training, please skip the pre-training step and set set:
+If one doesn't need pre-training, please skip the pre-training step and set:
 ```
 self.__use_pretrain = False
 ```